 For the purposes of determining the correct rate and the application of parental means testing, a young person is classified as: dependent at home; dependent and required to live away from home; or independent.

-A young person (that is, someone aged from 18 to under 25) is classified as required to live away from home (s 1067D) if they:
+A young person (i.e. someone aged 18 to under 25) is classified as required to live away from home (s 1067D) if they:

-•do not live at the home of a parent; and
+• do not live at a parent’s home; and

 A young person is independent (s 1067A) if they: